Amstrad Computer User: Incorporation – January 1989 to February 1990

 January 1989 and ACU incorporates CPC Computing and the magazine goes through a redesign.
 The games pages get a new look with the introduction of the 'ACU Star Game' awards; 'ACU Gold Star Game' and the 'ACU Silver Star Game'.

 Focus Magazines Ltd takes over the publishing of the magazine from March 1989.
 All change for the April issue as ACU has moved to a new publisher and new office.
 Mark Evans and Andrew Banner are the new editor and assistant editor respectively.
 Many new reviewers are credited on the games pages, including Matt, Adrian, Colin, Paul, Billy, Tony and Rik.

 May 1989 - As quick as the new editorial staff arrived the quicker they left.
 New Editor and staff writer are Duncan Evans and Richard Henderson.
 Another redesign sees a new 'Neon Zone' section where the latest arcade games are featured.
 The games section is changed again; going under the 'Meltdown' title the games are rated by percentages; Grafix, Sonix, Gameplay and Overall.

 June 1989's issue reviews Emlyn Hughes International Soccer, by Audiogenic, and it becomes the first game to gain over 90% overall rating with a 91%.

 July 1989 and a completely redesigned magazine with a new front cover logo.
 New credits mast (including new Editor Carlo Jolly, Sub Editor Harold Mayes, Designer Simon Pipe and contributor Mark Ulyatt.
 Even contributors have been credited for the first time.
 The Arcade feature is renamed 'Combat Zone'.
 'Gameplan' is the new name for the games section and games are rated by using a bar indicator.
 The higher the indicator went along the bar the better the rating.
 Published, again, by Avralite Publications Ltd.

-More changes for the October 1989 issue; Guy Matthews is the new editor while the games ratings change back to percentages.
+More changes happened for the October 1989 issue; Guy Matthews became the new editor while the games ratings changed back to percentages.